B Roos Indexing home

 find your indexer

 Though it's best to schedule an indexer at least a month or two ahead of the project, you should not lose hope if you already have the proofs and need to find an indexer right away.
+New Yorker Indexing Cartoon

-Check indexes in books in your field at Google Book Search and Amazon.com: books See how to peruse indexes at these websites by trying the links on B Roos Indexing--Book List.
+Check indexes in books in your field at Google Book Search and Amazon.com: books.
+See how to peruse indexes at these websites by trying the links on B Roos Indexing—Book List.
 If you find an index that you could happily use, track down the editorial department of the publisher and request a connection to the indexer of that book.

 Write it like a professional letter, signing with your full name and affiliation.
 Don’t count on your name to just “show up” in the email program.
 Don’t assume that your voice will be recognized on the phone or that everyone has a phone that stores the caller’s number.
 Avoid inappropriate informality.
 This is a business arrangement.